Ch 1: General Standardized Test Prep Resources

 An AFQT percentile score indicates how a test taker's performance compares to the military's established norm.
 Learn how a percentile score is calculated and how it might influence your enlistment.

 If you plan to take courses at California State University, you'll probably first need to take the CSU English Placement Test.
-Read on to find test dates, information about exemptions, and tools to help you prepare for this test.
+Read on to find information about this test.

 Find out what the CSU EPT assessment is and how it is used with this article.
 You'll learn about the kinds of questions on the test and discover how to prepare for it.